“New Zealand’s Harbor Jewel”

 After the exhibit, we walked around town and noticed the damaging effects the earthquake left.
 (These pictures are from 2018).

 Where to Stay in akaroa, New Zealand

 Half Moon Cottage

 A lovely, peaceful cottage surrounded by colorful flowers and trees.

 What topped it off were the owners excellent hospitality and making a new friend who was one of the few other guests.

 Where To Eat in Akaroa, New Zealand

 Stop at Murphy’s for fish and chips.
 If you are looking for local fresh catch of the day, you’ve come to the right spot.
-Fish is cooked right on site.
+Fish is cooked right on site at the food truck.